julioacontreras/kraken/README.md

 ## Philosophy - Make you Project in Modules

-This project inpired in architecture like MVC and DDD, you can create easy way module and keep your project organized.
+This project inpired in architectures like MVC and DDD, you can create easy way module and keep your project organized.

 ## Get started